-\ Page 430.
+‡ Page 430.

-The courage with which he attacked the degradation of the art by men who were bound to maintain its dignity, furnished new reasons to the Academy of St. Luke for not receiving him into their Society; and "the reason they assigned for this cruel persecution," says Pascoli, "was that he had recently written some witty thing against them."
+furnished new reasons to the academy of St. Luke for not receiving him into their society; and "the reason they assigned for this cruel persecution," says Pascoli, "was that he had recently written some witty thing against them."
 It is supposed, however, that a practical, and not a written joke, had armed the academy at this particular epoch with new virulence against him.

-A young surgeon, who had evinced some genius for painting, had been rejected by the dignified members of the church and state academy, as being, by his profession, unworthy of belonging to their august body.
+A young surgeon, who had evinced some genius for painting, had been rejected by the dignified members of the Church and State academy, as being, by his profession, unworthy of belonging to their august body.
 The young dilettante was deeply and disproportionately mortified by this rejection; and he excited the compassion of Salvator, to whom he was known, both for his sufferings, and the weakness in which they originated.
-On the ensuing annual exhibition at the Pantheon, a picture of considerable merit was exposed with no name affixed to claim the applause which was lavished on it even by many of the academicians themselves.\ The attention which
+On the ensuing annual exhibition at the Pantheon, a picture of considerable merit was exposed with no name affixed to claim the applause which was lavished on it even by many of the academicians themselves.\ The attention which Salvator seemed to fix on it, as he stood distinguished among the crowd, induced one of the members of St. Luke to ask him if he knew the painter ?